-The production license comprises the categories of large-scale production and small-scale production.
-The retail license covers the operation of retail activities at fuel supply points and the operation of retail activities at points of resale.
+The production license comprises the categories of large-scale, medium-scale and small-scale production.
+The retail license covers the operation of retail activities at storage facilities, at fuel supply points or the operation of retail activities at points of resale.

-18. Have there been any significant recent changes in government policy and regulation in relation to the oil and gas industry?
+18. Have there been any significant recent

+changes in government policy and regulation in relation to the oil and gas industry?